 - Lengths range from about 15 to over 100 miles.
 The fastest riders may make occasional short stops to refuel (and for other obvious reasons), while other riders may stop more frequently and for slightly longer times—perhaps with even enough time to eat a sub!
 Rides can last from 1 to 10 hours.

 - These are ridden on all types of terrain.
-RBC designates rides as either flat, rolling, moderate, small hills, hilly, very hilly or extremely hilly.
+RBC designates rides as either flat, rolling, small hills, moderate hills, hilly, very hilly or extremely hilly.
 RBC terrain designation abbreviations for each ride are listed on the calendar, and an explanation of each can be found on the website here.
 Rides are scheduled from March through October or November, usually on weekend mornings or early afternoons, or on weekday evenings.

 - Riders should be self-reliant and are expected to bring basic tools and know how to use them.